CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 - The lair currently houses fewer than twenty Vermkins.

-- The leader of the Vermkins is a Ferral Beastkin named Thrak, who answers to King Grom, the chief of the Mountainmaw tribe.
+- The leader of the Vermkins is a Feral Beastkin named Thrak, who answers to King Grom, the chief of the Mountainmaw tribe.
 King Grom resides in Mountainmaw Castle, located approximately twenty miles northeast of the Mountainmaw hideout within Highmount Wood.

 - Thrak received a messenger Vermkin from King Grom a few days ago.
 The messenger conveyed that an entity known as the Black Spider was compensating the Mountainmaws to monitor and apprehend the molekin Burrowbard Stoneseeker.
 The orders were to capture Burrowbard along with any possessions and deliver them to King Grom.
 Thrak adhered to these instructions, resulting in Burrowbard's ambush and subsequent capture, including a map in his possession.